tjmahr/dissertation/docs/29-h-check.md

 Yes, peak looking probabilities for the nonword condition at age 3 predicted expressive vocabulary at age 5, and the real word looking probabilities did not.
-This size of this effect was rather small, however.
+The size of this effect was rather small, however.

 \bigskip\smallskip